catalinasaini/rtFIN_poster/README.md

 # Bibliographic References

-1. Alkire MT, Hudetz AG, Tononi G. Consciousness and anesthesia.
-Science.
-2008 Nov 7;322(5903):876-80. doi: 10.1126/science.1149213.
+1. Alkire, Michael T, Hudetz, A. G., & Tononi, G. (2008).
+Consciousness and anesthesia.
+Science, 322(5903), 876–880. https://doi.org/10.1126/science.1149213
-2. Davidson AJ.
+2. Davidson, A. J. (2011).
 Anesthesia and neurotoxicity to the developing brain: the clinical relevance.
-Paediatr Anaesth.
-2011 Jul;21(7):716-21.
+Paediatric Anaesthesia, 21(7), 716–721. https://doi.org/10.1111/j.1460-9592.2010.03506.x
-3. Sebel PS, Bowdle TA, Ghoneim MM, Rampil IJ, Padilla RE, Gan TJ, Domino KB.
+3. Sebel, P. S., Bowdle, T. A., Ghoneim, M. M., Rampil, I. J., Padilla, R. E., Gan, T. J., & Domino, K. B. (2004).
 The incidence of awareness during anesthesia: a multicenter United States study.
-Anesth Analg.
-2004
+Anesthesia and Analgesia, 99(3), 833–839. https://doi.org/10.1213/01.ANE.0000130261.90896.6C
-4. Xie et al., 2011
+4. Xie, G., Deschamps, A., Backman, S. B., Fiset, P., Chartrand, D., Dagher, A., & Plourde, G. (2011).
+Critical involvement of the thalamus and precuneus during restoration of consciousness with physostigmine in humans during propofol anaesthesia: a positron emission tomography study.
+British Journal of Anaesthesia, 106(4), 548-557. https://doi.org/10.1093/bja/aeq415

 # Contact
-Feel free to submit or comment on any issues to the repository.
+Feel free to submit or comment on any issues of this repository.

 We are currently looking for new systems to work with and upgrade our hybrid ("DIY") system to detect levels of consciousness during anesthesia.

 IF YOU WISH TO SUPPORT US, please contact any of the authors: